blinken/power-rail-probe/README.md

 ## Versions

-The project under active development, and there's a couple of versions:
+The project is under active development, and there are several versions:

 | Version | Status | Description | Performance |
 | ------- | ------ | ----------- | ---------- |